 Buttery almond flour keto shortbread cookies are wonderfully rich and flaky.
-Another sweet victory to almond flour baking!
+Another sweet victory to gluten-free baking!

-These almond flour keto shortbread cookies are amazing.
+These keto shortbread cookies are made with almond flour and they are amazing.
 They are buttery, flaky, golden and sweet.
-They are also gluten-free, keto and low carb.
 This recipe makes six cookies.
 You can easily double it if you wish.